Open Cockpit: H-34 Choctaw Helicopter

 H-34 Choctaw Helicopter

-Climb Aboard this vintage aircraft, and learn about its history from the crew who has lovingly restored it.
+Look inside this vintage aircraft on March 17 and 18, and learn about its history from the crew who has lovingly restored it.

 The H-34 was the last of the really powerful piston-engined helicopters built in the US.
 It saw extensive use as a submarine chaser, utility/liaison, troop transport, airborne ambulance, cargo ship, and even gunship.
 This one served with Air America during the Vietnam War.